 7. Two Arm Overhead Dumbbell Triceps Extensions

-Having a larger and denser long head will give you an overall appearance of a larger tricep.
+Having a larger and denser long head will give you the overall appearance of a larger tricep.

 How To Do

-- Keeping your upper arms beside your head, rise the dumbbell above your head such that the arms are fully extended and the weight of the dumbbells sits in the palms
+2. Keeping your upper arms beside your head, raise the dumbbell above your head such that the arms are fully extended and the weight of the dumbbell sits in the palms.

 Tips

-- Keep the head in a fairly neutral position, don’t allow the neck to jut forward, as this may place excessive pressure on the cervical spine.
+• Keep the head fairly neutral; don’t let the neck jut forward, which may pressure the cervical spine excessively.

-- The chin should remain parallel to the floor and core braced throughout the duration of the exercise.
+• The chin should remain parallel to the floor and the core braced.

 8. Rope Triceps Extension